So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 How to get started with a budget.

 One of the essential elements needed before you even search for budgeting hacks is to have the right mindset.
-You need to be brave and face the unknown to find the right personal finance life for you.
+You need to be brave and face the unknown to find the proper personal finance life for you.

 What is a budget?